 Q: What if I don’t want to be reachable?
 A: Don’t be a remote developer.

 In the coming weeks, we will be exploring other qualities that make top remote developers.
-If you like what you read, subscribe.
-If you know any remote devs who might find this useful, please share!
+If you like what you read, subscribe below and If you know any remote devs who might find this useful, please share with them!